-Introduction - Meaning - nature and characteristics of Management, Scope and functional of management Management areas as science, а art or profession - Management & Administration - Roles of Management, Levels of Management, Development of Management Thought - early management approaches - Modern management approaches.
-6 hours
+Introduction - Meaning - nature and characteristics of Management, Scope and functional areas of management - Management as a science, art or profession - Management & Administration - Roles of Management, Levels of Management, Development of Management Thought - early management approaches - Modern management approaches.

 PLANNING

 Nature, importance and purpose of planning process - objectives - Types of plans (Meaning only) - Decision making - Importance of planning - steps in planning & planning premises - Hierarchy of plans.
 4 hours